Pherret0/ExeHub/README.md

 If Django has successfully been installed, you should see the version of Django installed.

+The MySQL server will also need to be running while accessing the web app locally.
+Ensure that mysql-connector-python is installed using the following command:

+pip install mysql-connector-python

 #Run the Project:
 To start the Django development server and run the web app, run the following command: